Tigers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The last 10 Tigers matchups have not had a runline set by oddsmakers.
+- The last 10 Tigers games have not had a spread set by bookmakers.

 Tigers Betting Records & Stats

-- So far this season, Detroit and its opponents have hit the over in 12 of its 27 games with a total.
+- Detroit and its opponents have gone over the total this season in 14 of its 29 opportunities.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.